Machine Learning Guided Optimal Transmission Switching to Mitigate Wildfire Ignition Risk: Introduction

 Recent advances in ML-guided MILP solving~\cite{huang2024distributional,scavuzzo2024machine} hold significant promise for addressing the computational challenges of OPS problems.
 Recognizing that MILPs with similar structures (i.e., MILPs of the same problem formulation constructed from data parameters sampled from a given distribution) are solved repeatedly in many applications, this body of research focuses on using ML to guide existing algorithmic policies or build new ones customized for specific instance distributions.

 Two key features of OPS problems make the application of these recent ML advances particularly attractive.
 First, practical implementations of OPS problems would require repeated solution of very similar problems to determine daily line de-energization decisions.
 With limited changes to the network and conventional generators' characteristics, differences between OPS problems on a daily basis are primarily driven by varying wildfire ignition risks, load demands, and renewable generation, all of which have temporal and spatial patterns.
 Second, OPS formulations inherently involve significant modeling assumptions (e.g., the use of power flow approximations~\cite{haag2024long}) and parameter uncertainties associated with forecasts for wildfire ignition risk, load demands, and renewable generator outputs~\cite{eidenshink2012united,hong2016,xu2023}.
 By permitting the use of shorter forecast horizons, nearly optimal decisions obtained more quickly can potentially achieve better outcomes in practice than high-precision optima that require long computing times.
-The limited variation across OPS problems and modest value of high-precision global optima make it worthwhile to spend computational time in offline training of ML-guided MILP solvers to speed up day-of solution times when uncertainties are realized close to real-time operations.
+Current OPS solutions on large realistic test networks can take upwards of 24 hours to find an optimal solution.
+This is too slow for daily operations informed by the latest risk forecasts, thus motivating the development of faster solution methods.
+To summarize, the limited variation across OPS problems and modest value of high-precision global optima make it worthwhile to spend computational time in offline training of ML-guided MILP solvers to speed up day-of solution times when uncertainties are realized close to real-time operations.
 Thus, based on these two features, recent advances in ML-guided MILP solving such as those in~\cite{nair2020solving,han2023a,huang2024contrastive,huang2023searching} have the potential to determine OPS de-energization decisions much more quickly than traditional MILP solvers while significantly outperforming traditional threshold-based de-energization methods.

 Extensions to the OPS problem consider long-term infrastructure investments to mitigate wildfire ignition risks~\cite{kody2022optimizing,piansky2024long,piansky2025optimizing,Taylor2022Framework}, microgrids for maintaining service during PSPS events~\cite{Taylor2023Managing}, and methods for improving the equity of wildfire mitigation outcomes~\cite{Taylor2023Managing,pollack2025equitably}, each of which impose further computational challenges.
 While not all of these extensions require rapid solutions for near-real-time operations, they could still benefit from faster computation times achieved using ML-guided solvers.
 For instance, many methods for long-term infrastructure hardening problems use decomposition techniques that repeatedly solve similar subproblems such that time spent training ML guided solvers may be worthwhile~\cite{piansky2024long,piansky2025optimizing}.